Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada vs. Georgia Tech Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 24

-Sunday's contest at SimpliFi Arena at Stan Sheriff Center has the Nevada Wolf Pack (11-1) taking on the Georgia Tech Yellow Jackets (8-3) at 9:00 PM (on December 24).
-Our computer prediction projects a 74-69 win for Nevada, who is a slight favorite based on our model.
+Sunday's contest between the Nevada Wolf Pack (11-1) and the Georgia Tech Yellow Jackets (8-3) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-69 based on our computer prediction, with Nevada securing the victory.
+Tipoff is at 9:00 PM on December 24.

-Based on our computer prediction, Georgia Tech projects to cover the 6.5-point spread in its matchup versus Nevada.
-The over/under has been set at 139.5, and the two sides are projected to hit the over.
+According to our computer prediction, Georgia Tech should cover the point spread, which is currently listed at 6.5.
+The two teams are projected to exceed the 140.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!